High-Growth Strategies for Customer Experience in 2021

 Let’s dive into what’s changed in 2021.

 The digital event slump

 Before 2020, ServiceMax’s event mix was split: about 40% of their events were digital, 40% were in person, and 20% used other channels.

 Last year that all had to change.
 First, ServiceMax moved heavily into various types of virtual events, chiefly drop-in coffee talks across time zones to engage the community.

-Other strategies included:
+Other online customer retention strategies included: